Change Password

 Path Mode

 Path modes control how paths are traversed and whether nodes or edges can be revisited.
-A path mode may be placed either at the head of a path pattern expression, or at the head of a parenthesized path term.
+A path mode may be placed either at the head of a path pattern expression.

 Path Mode